Melanie Hogan: Overview

 Since 2004, Hogan has made documentaries in remote Aboriginal communities, exposing the challenges they face.

 Her first documentary, Kanyini (2006), was distributed in Australia by Hopscotch Films.
 It won the 2006 Discovery Channel Best Documentary Award, the Independent Spirit Inside Film Award, and the Best Documentary Award at the London Australian Film Festival (2007).

-Hogan's other documentary films, Yajilarra (2008) and Tristan (2011), both premiered at the United Nations in New York and Government House, Canberra with Australia's Governor General, Quentin Bryce, as host.
+Hogan's other documentary films, Yajilarra (2008) and Tristan (2011), both premiered at the United Nations in New York and Government House, Canberra, with Australia's Governor General, Quentin Bryce, as host.

 Between 2009 and 2012, Hogan wrote, edited, directed, and produced an online project for the Australian Government called the Stolen Generations Testimonies.
-The site tells the stories of Aborigines who were taken from their families and known as the Stolen Generations.
+The site tells the stories of Aboriginal people who were taken from their families and known as the Stolen Generations.

 Films

 Kanyini

 Kanyini is her attempt to connect fellow Australians with the story of Australia's past and present from an Anangu perspective, in the hope Australia can move forward in proper friendship with Australia's Indigenous peoples.
 The film's full title is Kanyini: 40,000 years of culture, one philosophy that connects us all.

 Kanyini tells the story of one Aboriginal man from Pitjantjatjara country called Bob Randall and the separation he experienced from his country, his family, his traditional lore and his spirituality since he was a young child.

 Kanyini won the Independent Spirit Award as well as the National Geographic Best Documentary Award at the Australian Inside Film Awards the year the film was released.

-After Kanyini was released, Hogan went on to develop an education program called Yarnup around Australia, which attempted to connect Australian high school students with their local Indigenous elders.
+After Kanyini was released, Hogan went on to develop an education program around Australia called Yarnup, which attempted to connect Australian high-school students with their local Indigenous elders.

 Yajilarra

-Still committed to connecting with Indigenous Australians, Hogan then directed her next documentary in the Kimberley in 2008 on the subject of the women of Fitzroy Crossing and their campaign against alcohol abuse in their community.
-The film’s title was devised by the local women themselves: ‘Yajilarra’ which means ‘to dream’ in the Bunuba language.
+Still committed to connecting with Indigenous Australians, Hogan then directed her next documentary in the Kimberley in 2008, on the subject of the women of Fitzroy Crossing and their campaign against alcohol abuse in their community.
+The film's title was devised by the local women themselves: Yajilarra, which means "to dream" in the Bunuba language.

 The project came about because the federal sex discrimination officer at the time, Elizabeth Broderick, had heard about what the local women, led by June Oscar AO and Emily Carter, had done to reduce the devastating effects of excessive alcohol consumption in their Fitzroy Valley communities and she wanted their story to be told to the world.
 She contacted Hogan to direct the film.